-Trail description: The cemetery is located in the woods just past the parking area.
-A short forest trail behind the cemetery leads to spectacular Lower Reid Falls.
+Trail description: The cemetery is located in the woods just beyond the parking area.
+A short forest trail behind the cemetery leads to spectacular view of Lower Reid Falls.
 Beware of vehicles and trains when walking to the cemetery!
-There is a privy located in the parking area.
+There is a wheelchair accessible privy located in the parking area.

 Lower Dewey Lake

 Trail description: A short distance up the hill the trail branches off to the right (continuing straight up the hill is a steep power company maintenance road).
 Descend the wooden staircase, duck under the water pipe, and continue up the hill.
 The trail jogs left and crosses a short footbridge.
 Here the trail continues on a steep main uphill for about 100 meters.
 There is a clearing and rock bench at the top of this incline with a view of town and the harbor.
 Continue up the steep switchback trail staying generally to the right at intersections.
 Notice where the trail appears to be going straight ahead but actually turns sharply right.
 Going straight here leads to a reservoir and trail to the north end of the lake.
 It is advised to take the sharp right to access the lake.
 Shortly ahead at the junction sign the terrain levels out.

 At the lake: Turn right to walk along the west shore of the lake.
 Follow the rolling trail to the south end of the lake.
 Turn left here across the earthen levy and spillway to hike the rougher trail around the east side of the lake, where you will have to scramble over a few rocks before bearing left to rejoin the main trail and return to the trailhead.